bg

 Decentralization

-Atomic swaps remove the need for centralized authorities, allowing users to transact directly with one another.
-This gives traders complete control over their private keys and assets throughout the process.
+Atomic swaps eliminate the need for centralized intermediaries, empowering users to transact directly with one another.
+This design ensures traders maintain full control over their private keys and assets throughout the exchange process.

 Security

-As a non-custodial exchange method, atomic swaps are not vulnerable to the hacks or theft that can affect centralized exchanges holding user funds.
-The HTLC mechanism ensures funds are safe, as the swap only executes if all conditions are met.
+As a non-custodial method, atomic swaps are not vulnerable to the large-scale hacks that can affect centralized exchanges holding user funds.
+The HTLC mechanism guarantees that a swap only executes if all conditions are met, protecting funds from counterparty risk.

 Privacy

-Unlike centralized exchanges that require Know-Your-Customer (KYC) verification, atomic swaps preserve user privacy by not requiring personal information to be shared before a transaction can occur.
+Unlike centralized exchanges that require Know-Your-Customer (KYC) verification, atomic swaps preserve user privacy by allowing trades without the need to share personal information.

 Cost-Effectiveness

-By removing intermediaries, atomic swaps reduce transaction costs.
-Users only pay the standard network fees on the respective blockchains, avoiding the additional trading fees charged by exchanges.
+By removing intermediaries, atomic swaps can significantly reduce transaction costs.
+Users typically only pay the standard network fees on the respective blockchains, avoiding the trading fees charged by exchanges.

 Interoperability

-Atomic swaps promote cross-chain interoperability by allowing assets to move seamlessly between different blockchains without a third party, breaking down the barriers that isolate blockchain ecosystems.
+Atomic swaps promote cross-chain interoperability, allowing assets to move seamlessly between different blockchains.
+This breaks down the barriers that often isolate blockchain ecosystems.

 Challenges and Limitations